JioTV-Go/jiotv_go/docs/termux.md

 uname -m
 ```

-Now look for the architecture in the [table above](./get_started.md#the-following-table-lists-the-binaries-available-for-download).
+Now look for the architecture in the [table](./get_started.md#the-following-table-lists-the-binaries-available-for-download).

 ## Download binary